freekrai/freekrai.github.io/_resume_positions/packetware.md

 - Under C and C++, I developed client/server applications in C / C++.
 Developed benchmarking software to be run on various real-time Operating Systems to test for speed, multitasking, network support, etc. Developed software to test Video Wavelet Codecs in C++.
 Developed and implemented an image-processing library for use by various C++ programs for loading, saving, and manipulating image files.
 - Under Delphi, I worked on the company’s Trakonic software which integrated with libraries written in C++ for motion detection.
 - Under Cold Fusion, I developed the company website which featured a CMS, corporate CRM / project management system and invoicing system, and an auto update system for the company’s Trakonic software.
-- Applicable Skills: C++  Delphi  Visual C++  Visual Basic  MySQL  Cold Fusion  Java Technical Writing  Analysis and Design  Problem Solving
+- Applicable Skills: C++, Delphi, Visual C++, Visual Basic, MySQL, Cold Fusion, Java Technical Writing, Analysis and Design, Problem Solving